How do Mushrooms Support the Immune System?

 - Dr. Mark Greg Iwanicki ND

-One of our Real Mushrooms' Traditional Chinese Medicine practitioners put it this way, medicinal mushrooms are powerful because they regulate, not just stimulate, the immune system.
+One of our Real Mushrooms Traditional Chinese Medicine practitioners put it this way: Functional mushrooms are powerful because they regulate, not just stimulate, the immune defense system.

 A person's hands holding a package of mushrooms, with several other mushroom packages on a counter, perfect for fall health tips, and a "shop mushrooms" button overlay.